joleys/niko-home-control-II/README.md

 __Remark:__ this is untested as I don't own a device of this type.

-This action is exposed as a button.
+This action is exposed as a switch.

 #### Entities

 It has some extra entities that can be used in automations:

-* **Basic State Binary Sensor**, is on according to the state of all assigned players as configured for that action.
 * **Start Active Binary Sensor**, is on upon activation of the action.
 It is off when one of the assigned participant in the action has a state change.